ahmadmijot/oxidized/README.md

 # Oxidized: Rust Tutorial

+10 Dec 2020:
+1. Methods: like func, but defined within struct/enum/trait obj
+2. and first param is always ```self```.

 9 Dec 2020:
 1. can only have one mut ref ```&mut```
 2. This to prevent data race.
 Data race = similar to a race cond and happens when: